-defective parts and of the employees of the companies that may want to purchase the defective parts or the offered AI algorithms.
-In this context, the suggested techniques that will be recommended in the context of WP9, will be applied.
-Security Requirements The marketplace can only be accessed with trusted credentials complying to the authorisation level of each authenticated requesting entity.
-Furthermore the interactions with the marketplace allowed only via TLS based encrypted communication channels.
+How The data will be available via the marketplace API and/or owners, the contact points of the companies offering the defective parts and of the employees of the companies that may want to purchase the defective parts or the offered Al algorithms.
+In these context, the suggested techniques that will be recommended in the context of WP9, will be applied.

+Increase data re-use Data are available at the mkpl url, visibility depends on user complying to the authorisation level of each authenticated requesting entity.
+Furtermore the interactions with the marketplacear allowed only via TLS based encrypted communication channels and OIDC protocol.